A Line Which Forms A Volume 9 (2026)

 Covers printed on Fedrigoni Materica Rust 270gsm

-Symposium held at Staffordshire Street Gallery in February 2026
+Symposium held at Staffordshire Street Gallery, February 2026

 Visual Identity